Where to Walk and Not Walk the Great Wall of China

 Heavens Ladder in Jiankou, China

-Heavens Ladder accomplished, the group walked backed via the bush path to the Guesthouse for the 3-hour bus ride back to Beijing.
+After completing Heaven’s Ladder, our group walked back via the bush path to the Guesthouse, where we boarded the 3-hour bus back to Beijing.

-Tonight we have the overnight Chinese sleeper train to Zhengzhou for our next stop, Shaolin Monastery, home of Kung Fu on our tour of China.
+Our next stop is Shaolin Monastery, home of Kung Fu, on our tour of China.